lbhm/fainder/README.md

 This repository contains the source code, experiment logs, and result analyses for our VLDB 2024 paper **"Fainder: A Fast and Accurate Index for Distribution-Aware Dataset Search"**.

-**This branch contains changes to the original codebase in preparation for a demo of Fainder.**
+**This branch contains changes to the original codebase for a demo of Fainder.**
 See the `main` branch for the original codebase.

 The repository is structured as follows: